 Grateful for Surprises

-As we drove 3,000 miles one year as a family to visit colleges for our son, I marveled at how large our country is—and how many beautiful places it holds, many hidden off the common path.
+As we drove 3,000 miles one summer for a family vacation, I marveled at how large our country is—and how many beautiful places it holds, many hidden off the common path.

 In the Northeast, we visited Maine, where forests cover 83 percent of the state.
 We drove through the Berkshires and the Taconic Mountains in the Northeast where rivers have carved deep gorges and bluffs.
 We climbed the Warren Dunes with its mountains of sand along Lake Michigan.
 Our hearts soared when we stumbled upon the blooming tulip farms along the Willamette Valley in Oregon.